UK: Pamir Bee HawkmothMacroglossa ducalis Staudinger 1887, Stettin. ent. Ztg 48: 66.

 Mainly univoltine, but with a partial second generation in some areas (Serge Yevdoshenko, pers. comm.
 2015).
 Mid June to early August is the main flight period.
 In southern Kazakhstan, western Mongolia and eastern Kyrgyzstan, usually during the last two weeks of June to mid July.

-According to Degtyareva & Shchetkin (1982), the fully-grown larva resembles that of Hemaris fuciformis: dorsally and laterally pale green, with a pair of prominent yellowish-white dorso-lateral lines running from the first thoracic segment back to a slightly curved caudal horn.
+According to Degtyareva & Shchetkin (1982), the fully-grown larva resembles that of Hemaris fuciformis: dorsally and laterally pale green (in the green form), with a pair of prominent yellowish-white dorso-lateral lines running from the first thoracic segment back to a slightly curved caudal horn.
 The basic green body colour is tinged blue below the dorso-lateral lines, more yellow dorsally between the lines.
 Unlike Hemaris fuciformis, Hemaris ducalis bears a line of yellow V-shaped markings (chevrons) dorsally, one per segment, but less pronounced on the thoracic segments, all pointing caudad.
 Ventrally, reddish brown with a fine, light yellow ventro-lateral line separating the dark lower surface from the green sides.
 Where this line crosses the prolegs it thickens and becomes darker; true legs brownish-cream.
 Horn 5mm long, violet at base and whitish-green or cream towards the tapering tip.
 As in Hemaris fuciformis, the rounded head is bluish-grey and offset by a cadmium-yellow collar to the first thoracic segment.
 A line of the same colour also edges the anal flap.
 The entire head, body and horn are covered with pale tubercles, light yellow dorsally, mostly becoming cream below the dorso-lateral line.
 Oval spiracles reddish-brown and cream.
 There is also a light brown form (Serge Yevdoshenko, pers. comm.
 2017).

 Found throughout July, August and September.

 PUPA: 37mm.
 Blackish brown, rugose, very similar to that of Hemaris fuciformis.
 The overwintering stage.